tsibg/image-maker/README.md

 Note: I used this project for playground for the experimental [Server Actions](https://nextjs.org/docs/app/api-reference/functions/server-actions) and foundation for a project with Replicate SDK.

 Update: Upgraded to NextJS 14 to use now-stable Server Actions.
+Refactored code for easier reuse.

 ## Getting Started